Germany to use winning formula against Argentina

 Hoewedes, another trained central defender, has improved as the tournament progressed and he made up for his lack of attacking interest with a work rate and stability that Loew will want to have in the game that could finally spell an end to their 18-year run without an international trophy.

-Bastian Schweinsteiger and Sami Khedira will provide a second line of defence as holding midfielders, with the pair finally recovering the form that made them invaluable during their 2010 semi-final run.
+Bastian Schweinsteiger and Sami Khedira will provide a second line of defense as holding midfielders, with the pair finally recovering the form that made them invaluable during their 2010 semi-final run.

 Schweinsteiger's desire to emerge as a leader of the team may still be in question but not his form as he has peaked at just the right time following an injury-plagued season.